MizaGBF/RPGMTL/readme.md

 ### Quickstart

 Simply run `rpgmtl.py` to start a small web server.
-Either with in a terminal:
+Either in a terminal:
 ```console
 python rpgmtl.py
 ```

-Or by double clicking the file and starting it with Python.
+Or, on Windows, by double clicking the file and starting it with Python.
+(Don't try to start it with the Python Launcher, the one with a rocket icon, it won't work.
+Make sure it's python.exe.
+Do `Right Click` and `Open with...` to go select it, if needed.)

 Then you can access it with your favorite web browser.
-`localhost:8000` should be the default address.
+`http://localhost:8000/` should be the default address.
+[Direct Link](http://localhost:8000/).

 **To stop it**, use the *Shutdown* button on the top left of the Home Page, or press `CTRL+C` on the server console.
 An Autosave is ran on shutdown, and also every 5 minutes otherwise.